 Five days of train deliveries of bitumen will be stored at the Tank Farm in 8 tanks, each with a nominal capacity of 265,000 barrels.
-The storage tanks for the bitumen will have internal floating roofs as well as vapour recovery systems to capture hydrocarbon emissions which will be sent to the Refinery for processing.
+The storage tanks for the bitumen will have internal floating roofs as well as vapor recovery systems to capture hydrocarbon emissions which will be sent to the Refinery for processing.

-Intermediate products from the refining processes will be stored at the Tank Farm in 24 storage tanks with nominal capacity ranging from 16, 579 bbl to 168,695 bbl.
-The storage tanks for the intermediate products will also have internal floating roofs with activated carbon and vapour recovery systems.
+Intermediate products from the refining processes will be temporarily stored at the Tank Farm in 24 storage tanks with nominal capacity ranging from 16, 579 bbl to 168,695 bbl.
+The storage tanks for the intermediate products will also have internal floating roofs with activated carbon and vapor recovery systems.

 Additionally, finished products, including refinery diesel product, Fischer-Tropsch diesel, certified diesel, certified jet fuel, gasoline, propane and butane, will be stored in 22 storage tanks.
-The tanks will have nominal capacities ranging from 15,938 bbl to 242,203 bbl and will also have internal floating roofs with activated carbon and vapour recovery systems.
+The tanks will have nominal capacities ranging from 15,938 bbl to 242,203 bbl and will also have internal floating roofs with activated carbon and vapor recovery systems.
+In total, the Tank Farm will consist of 54 tanks.
+The actual number of tanks may change slightly based on detailed design.